 Excluded Providers on the Preclusion List

 Our team will continue to cover any important updates regarding the CMS Preclusion List.
 We recognize that quite a few healthcare organizations have questions concerning ongoing monitoring of this federal list.
-To find out more, please check out our latest resources, visit the CMS FAQ page, or schedule a quick call to chat with one of our team members.
+To find out more, please check out our latest resources, visit the CMS FAQ page.